roblanf/phypapers/README.md

 # Build a twitter literature bot in three steps
-##### using the building of https://twitter.com/phy_papers as an example

 These instructions tell you how to set up a literature bot that automatically posts papers on particular topics to twitter/tumblr.
+We'll use the building of https://twitter.com/phy_papers as an example.
+It takes about 20 minutes.

-Turns out many people find these literature bots to be an extremely useful way to keep up with the latest research.
-Casey Bergman started it all with a Drosophila literature bot, and there are now getting on for 200 similar ones (many built with the instructions below).
+Literature bots can be an extremely useful way to keep up with the latest research.
+Casey Bergman started it all with a Drosophila literature bot called flypapers, and there are now getting on for 200 similar ones (many built with the instructions below).
 Most of them can be found on this list: https://twitter.com/caseybergman/lists/literaturebots/members

-So, here are some very detailed instructions which, I hope, should mean that anyone can set up their own literature bot to tweet papers on any given topic.
-These notes are largely based on Casey Bergman's blog post here: http://caseybergman.wordpress.com/2014/02/24/keeping-up-with-the-scientific-literature-using-twitterbots-the-flypapers-experiment/
+Here are some very detailed instructions to make your own literature bot.
+These notes are inspired by Casey Bergman's blog post here: http://caseybergman.wordpress.com/2014/02/24/keeping-up-with-the-scientific-literature-using-twitterbots-the-flypapers-experiment/

 ## The three basic steps